kubeflow/website/content/en/docs/components/training/user-guides/fine-tuning.md

 operating within the Kubernetes ecosystem.
 Historically, Training Operator has streamlined the orchestration of ML workloads on Kubernetes, making distributed training more accessible.
 However, fine-tuning tasks often require extensive manual intervention, including the configuration of training environments and the distribution of data across nodes.
-The Fine Tune APIs aim to simplify this process, offering an easy-to-use Python interface that abstracts away the complexity involved in setting up and executing fine-tuning tasks on distributed systems.
+The Fine-Tune APIs aim to simplify this process, offering an easy-to-use Python interface that abstracts away the complexity involved in setting up and executing fine-tuning tasks on distributed systems.

+Different user personas can benefit from this feature:

+- **MLOps Engineers:** Can leverage these APIs to automate and streamline the setup and execution of fine-tuning tasks, reducing operational overhead.

+- **Data Scientists:** Can focus more on model experimentation and less on the logistical aspects of distributed training, speeding up the iteration cycle.

+- **Business Owners:** Can expect quicker turnaround times for tailored ML solutions, enabling faster response to market needs or operational challenges.

+- **Platform Engineers:** Can utilize these APIs to better operationalize the ML toolkit, ensuring scalability and efficiency in managing ML workflows.

+## Prerequisites

+You need to install Training Python SDK [with fine-tuning support](/docs/components/training/installation/#install-python-sdk-with-fine-tuning-capabilities) to run this API.

 ## How to use Fine-Tuning API ?

-[Training Operator Python SDK](/docs/components/training/installation/#installing-training-python-sdk) implements a [`train` Python API](https://github.com/kubeflow/training-operator/blob/6ce4d57d699a76c3d043917bd0902c931f14080f/sdk/python/kubeflow/training/api/training_client.py#L112) that simplify ability to fine-tune LLMs with distributed PyTorchJob workers.
+[Training Operator Python SDK](/docs/components/training/installation/#installing-training-python-sdk) implements a [`train` Python API](https://github.com/kubeflow/training-operator/blob/6ce4d57d699a76c3d043917bd0902c931f14080f/sdk/python/kubeflow/training/api/training_client.py#L112) that simplifies the ability to fine-tune LLMs with distributed PyTorchJob workers.

-You need to provide the following parameters to use `train` API:
+You need to provide the following parameters to use the `train` API:

 - Pre-trained model parameters.
 - Dataset parameters.